YutoYasunaga/js-toc/README.md

 **js-toc** offers a suite of powerful features designed to enhance your documentation and articles:
 - 📑 **Dynamic Table of Contents**: Automatically generates a fully functional table of contents based on your document's headings.
 - 🌐 **SEO Friendly**: Adds anchor links to improve navigation and optimize SEO.
-- 🧭 **Smooth Scrolling**: Ensures a smooth, pleasant scrolling experience when navigating to sections.
+- 🧭 **Smooth Scrolling**: Smoothly scrolls to sections, including automatic scrolling to the current anchor when the page is loaded.
 - 🔢 **Automatic Numbering**: Automatically assigns hierarchical numbers to sections, enhancing clarity.
 - 📐 **Optional Indentation**: Customizable indentation levels to reflect the structure of your document visually.
 - ♿ **Enhanced Accessibility**: Improves accessibility by providing a clear structure for easier navigation.
 - 💼 **Professional Look**: Gives your content a professional, organized appearance, enhancing usability.
 - 📂 **Collapsible Sections**: Features an easy-to-use toggle to collapse or expand the table of contents, making large documents more manageable.
-- 📏 **Custom Max Height**: Control the table of contents' maximum height with the `maxHeight` option, perfect for fitting TOC sections within a limited space while maintaining usability.
+- 📏 **Customizable Options**: Easily customize various features such as TOC height, numbering, indentation, and more for greater flexibility and control.

 ![js-toc](./screenshot.png)